 2. Conduct assessment in small yards

-Shortly after weaning, the animals are put in the pound where we undertake a thorough assessment of their temperament and phonotype.
+Shortly after weaning, the animals are put in the pound where we undertake a thorough assessment of their temperament and phenotype.
 All findings from these assessments are carefully recorded.

 3. Grade against strict criteria